 Understanding Dental Crowns: The Basics

 Dental crowns, sometimes called dental caps, are custom-made coverings that fit over damaged or weakened teeth.
 We often recommend that they protect and restore the functionality of natural teeth that have experienced excessive wear, decay, or damage.
 They’re also commonly used with dental implants or to secure a dental bridge.
+Different types of crowns come with different benefits, something a dentist Hackney could explain in more personalised detail.

 Why Might You Need a Dental Crown?